Louis Israel Newman: Brandeis University

-In 1945 Newman was recruited by Rabbi Israel Goldstein, to join a group of men to consider the possibility of opening a Jewish university in Waltham, Massachusetts, some ten miles northwest of Boston.
+In 1945, Newman was recruited by Rabbi Israel Goldstein, to join a group of men to consider the possibility of opening a Jewish university in Waltham, Massachusetts, some ten miles northwest of Boston.
 For his obvious interest and expertise in the matter, Goldstein was delighted to "have the friendly support of Rabbi Louis I. Newman."

-Though Newman's did not remain on this board that would help in the founding of Brandeis, the school's first president, Abram L. Sachar, wrote to Newman, just three weeks before the start of the first semester.
-Sachar told Newman that he considered him to be "one of the most valued pioneers in the long battle to establish a university in America under Jewish auspices."
-And, "in a very deep sense we are indebted to you for preparing the soil and fructifying it," wrote Sachar.
-Yet, it was probably another line in Sachar's letter that properly represented Newman's bittersweet feelings on the matter.
-"It is too bad," Sachar sympathized, "that a generation had to pass before your vision was acted upon."

 Writings

 Newman was a prolific writer and playwright.
-Some of his volumes include: Jewish Influence on Christian Reform Movements (1924) and Jewish People, Faith and Life (1957).
+Some of his works include: Jewish Influence on Christian Reform Movements (1924) and Jewish People, Faith and Life (1957).
 He also compiled and translated the classic work The Hasidic Anthology, Tales and Teachings of the Hasidim: The parables, folk-tales, fables, aphorisms, epigrams, sayings, anecdotes, proverbs, and exegetical interpretations of the Hasidic masters and disciples; their lore and wisdom (1934, 1968, 1972), which has become a standard textbook for courses in Jewish studies.
 Newman's Triumph in Adversity and Other Poems (1948) is an anthology of Newman's poetry including "The Voice of God," often misattributed to John Henry Newman.

 Personal life

 In 1923, Newman married Lucille Helene Uhry, daughter of Edmond and Lillian (née Hessberg) Uhry.
 Together they had three sons, Jeremy Uhry Newman, Jonathan Uhry Newman, and Daniel Uhry Newman.

 Rabbi Louis Israel Newman died at the age of 78 on March 9, 1972, in New York City.